Putin rates US talks ‘highly’, says Russia ready to negotiate over Ukraine

 He added that he would like to meet US President Donald Trump in person but that the meeting would need to be prepared.

-The comments come hours after Ukrainian President Volodymyr Zelenskyy said Trump was living in a Russian-made “disinformation space” as a result of the talks in Riyadh.

-Putin said Russia had never rejected talks with the Europeans or with Kyiv, and it was they who had refused to talk to Moscow.
+Putin also claimed Russia had never rejected talks with the Europeans, and it was they who had refused to talk to Moscow.

 “We are not imposing anything on anyone.
 We are ready, I have already said this a hundred times – if they want, please, let these negotiations take place.
 And we will be ready to return to the table for negotiations,” he said.

-He also suggested Europe may have coordinated a Ukrainian drone attack on the Caspian Pipeline Consortium (CPC) in southern Russia on Monday.
+While striking a conciliatory tone, Putin also suggested Europe may have coordinated a Ukrainian drone attack on the Caspian Pipeline Consortium (CPC) in southern Russia on Monday.

 The strike hit a pumping station on the oil pipeline in Russia, reducing flows from Kazakhstan to world markets pumped by Western firms including Chevron and ExxonMobil.